 Chinese New Year/ Travel

 Chinese New Year, a 16 day celebration based on centuries old superstition is celebrated throughout the world.
-This year it will be the year of the pig so read on to learn more about this global festival and where you need to be to get a slice of the action.
+This year it will be the year of the pig so read on to learn more about this global festival and how you can celebrate it at Radisson RED, Brussels or Radisson RED, Glasgow.